Numerical investigation of the generalized Jang equation coupled to conformal flow of metrics: Introduction

 \subsection{The generalized Jang equation}

 The Jang equation was introduced in the 1970s as a potential method for proving the positive energy theorem \cite{jang}.
 A full proof of this theorem with the Jang equation was provided by Schoen and Yau shortly afterwards \cite{schoen}.
 The overall idea of the Jang equation is to produce a geometric perturbation which is designed to transform a general initial data set into one with improved scalar curvature properties.
 Given an initial data set $(M,g,k)$, the Jang perturbation seeks a graph hypersurface whose induced metric captures key features of the original data whilst allowing control of scalar curvature.
 One can then complete the proof by reducing back to a proof of the positive energy theorem in the case of positive scalar curvature \cite{schoen2}.
+Malec and Ó Murchadha subsequently showed that despite this success, the Jang equation cannot be used to prove the Penrose inequality even in the spherically symmetric case where it reduces to a first order differential equation \cite{murchadha}.
+The main technical problem was found to be lack of control of the ADM mass under conformal transformations.

-In order to attempt a proof of the Penrose inequality in this approach, it is necessary to generalize the Jang equation \cite{bray3}.
-In the generalized version of Jang, one searches for a hypersurface $\Sigma$ given by a graph $t=f(x)$ in the product space $M \times \mathbb{R}$, but now the product metric is a warped product metric $\overline{g} = - \phi^2 d f^2 + g$ , where $\phi$ is a nonnegative function defined on $M$.
+In order to attempt a proof of the Penrose inequality in this approach, it is therefore necessary to generalize the Jang equation and avoid the obstructions that occur when trying to use the original version \cite{bray3}.
+In the generalized version of the Jang equation, one searches for a hypersurface $\Sigma$ given by a graph $t=f(x)$ in the product space $M \times \mathbb{R}$, but now the product metric is a warped product metric $\overline{g} = - \phi^2 d f^2 + g$ , where $\phi$ is a nonnegative function defined on $M$.
 The Jang surface $\Sigma$ should satisfy a PDE of the form